QubesOS/qubes-doc/user/how-to-guides/how-to-install-software.md

 3. Create the autostart directory:

 ```
-[user@example-AppVM ~]$ mkdir -p ~/.config/autostart
+[user@example-app qube ~]$ mkdir -p ~/.config/autostart
 ```

 4. Make a link to the desktop app file you'd like to start in the autostart directory.
 For example, the command below will link the Thunderbird app into the autostart directory:

 ```
-[user@example-AppVM ~]$ ln -s /usr/share/applications/mozilla-thunderbird.desktop ~/.config/autostart/mozilla-thunderbird.desktop
+[user@example-app qube ~]$ ln -s /usr/share/applications/mozilla-thunderbird.desktop ~/.config/autostart/mozilla-thunderbird.desktop
 ```

-Note that the app will autostart only when the AppVM starts.
-If you would like the AppVM to autostart, select the "Start qube automatically on boot" checkbox in the AppVM's Qube Settings.
+Note that the app will autostart only when the app qube starts.
+If you would like the app qube to autostart, select the "Start qube automatically on boot" checkbox in the app qube's Qube Settings.